Jonathanr1991/Web-Development-Group-Project/README.md

 ### Building/deploying

 You can run `npm start` from the root directory (so not in backend/ or src/, etc.) to run it locally, or `heroku local web` if you have heroki-cli installed.
+Deploying to Heroku, as has been done here, is more complex - with respect to this repository the following (incomplete/incomprehensive) steps should get you up to speed:

+- set up account
+- get the heroku toolchain/CLI tools with something like `brew install` heroku or `npm install -g heroku`(?)
+- make sure project works by cding to it after git cloning/pulling it and running npm start or heroku local web (could do Postman api calls if you want to test it more thoroughly but as long as you can navigate to the usual endpoints like /, /user, /post, /event etc it should be working)
+- do `heroku login` to log into your account with CLI/browser
+- do `heroku create` after logging in, make note of the app "name" or w/e
+- do something along the lines of `git remote set-url heroku (appname).herokuapp.com`
+- do a push of the code with `git push heroku master:master` (first master means you're on master locally, second should put it on heroku's master branch)

 ## Backend